Basketball Löwen Braunschweig: History

 Assembling a roster for the 2016–2017 was rather problematic, due to the lack of funds.
-So the team went into the season with low expectations that were proven adequate, after they finished the season with merely six wins, which should have led to them being relegated to the 2nd highest German basketball league, ProA.
+So the team went into the season with low expectations that were proven adequate, after they finished the season with merely six wins, which should have led to them being relegated to the second highest German basketball league, ProA.
 But, since the league rival Phoenix Hagen had to file for bankruptcy, an additional spot in Germany's first league became available for the Basketball Löwen.

-In February 2018, the then established NBA player Dennis Schröder who was born and raised in Braunschweig, indicated interest to become a shareholder of the team and vowed to lead them into the top five of Germany.
+In February 2018, the then established NBA player Dennis Schröder, who was born and raised in Braunschweig, indicated interest to become a shareholder of the team and vowed to lead them into the top five of Germany.
 In March of the same year, it was officially announced that Schröder would become a shareholder/partner of the operating company that ran the team.
 Since the season 2018–19, Dennis Schröder has been the majority shareholder of the Basketball Löwen Braunschweig.
 In that season the team was able to reach the playoffs as the 8th seed but were swept 0:3 by Bayern Munich.

 Despite the first playoff berth since the 2011–2012 season, the head coach Frank Menz left the Basketball Löwen after three seasons.
 The Austrian-American Coach Peter Strobl was then hired to coach the team in the 2019–2020 season.

-On 1 July 2020, NBA player Dennis Schröder became the sole owner of Braunschweig after purchasing the remaining 30% of shares.
+On 1 July 2020, Schröder became the sole owner of Braunschweig after purchasing the remaining 30% of shares.
 On 24 August 2020, the club revealed its new logo and club colours black and gold.

+In the 2024-2025 season Braunschweig will attend the FIBA Europe Cup, which will be the team’s first international competition in over 20 years.